Archive | Uncategorized RSS feed for this archive

 5. Keep Windows and Doors Locked – Recently, I was listening to the news when it said that more homes are robbed during the fall months.
 Why?
 Because that’s when temperatures cool down and people are more likely to open their windows and doors.
 Well, as you’re cooking, you’ll likely open a few windows of your own.
 Just make sure that when the meal is over, the windows are closed and locked again.

 As an insurance company, we want to make sure you stay safe during the holidays.
 You have insurance to manage all those unexpected events in life.
-But how much better off would you be if you never needed to make any claims?
+Wouldn’t you be better off if you never needed to make a claim?
 Keep yourself safe this holiday season by making good choices and staying aware of the dangers around you.

 What Kind of Insurance Would a Halloween Character Need?

 Halloween is right around the corner.
-And whether you are the love-to-dress-up kind or the kind that prefers to go as “yourself” to Halloween parties, you’re going to see a lot of costumes in the next week.
+Whether you are the love-to-dress-up kind, or the kind that prefers to go as “yourself” to Halloween parties, you’re going to see a lot of costumes in the next week.

 This week, we thought it would be fun to speculate on some of our favorite characters.
 Who needs what insurance?
 And how much coverage would they need?
 If you think of a few more, please be sure to add your comments to this list.

 Transformers – Big the last two years, Transformers may be out of the Halloween running this year.
-But since they live most their time as cars, they’re going to need auto insurance that combines with medical.
+Since they live most their time as cars, they’re going to need auto insurance that combines with medical.
 Right?

 Princess – Big or small, you’re going to see a handful of princesses.
 Though her personal affects are undoubtedly insured by her father, each princess might be expected to provide insurance for her own pumpkin carriage.